DrPeaboss/vst24pas/README.md

 The pascal implementation of VST 2.4

-You can use it to develop a vst plugin with lcl or vcl.
-But limited to my level, there may be bugs.
+You can use it to develop a vst2 plugin with lcl or vcl for win32, win64 and even native linux.
+Though in linux is not stable.

+I recommend not use lcl if you want to build linux plugin.

+Limited to my level, there may be bugs.

 ## install and use